White Flowers: A Comprehensive Guide

 Jasmine

-White jasmine flowers are small but incredibly fragrant.
-Common varieties include Common Jasmine and White Jasmine.
-They prefer well-drained soil and full sun to partial shade.
-Regular pruning helps in maintaining their shape and encouraging blooms.
+White jasmine flowers are small but produce a fragrance that carries far beyond what their size suggests.
+Common Jasmine and White Jasmine prefer well-drained soil with full sun to partial shade.
+Regular pruning keeps them tidy and encourages blooms.

 Annuals and Perennials